ysyk2021/the-art-of-empowering-teams-strategies-for-developing-empowered-and-self-sufficient-teams-at-work/src/chapter-7-2.md

-Chapter 7: Measuring Success and Celebrating Achievements: Celebrating team achievements and milestones
+Celebrating team achievements and milestones
 =======================================================================================================

 Measuring success is an important part of building empowered and self-sufficient teams.
 However, it is also essential to celebrate team achievements and milestones, as this can help build morale and foster a sense of community within the team.